Aliases for IL16 Gene

 GeneCards Summary for IL16 Gene

 IL16 (Interleukin 16) is a Protein Coding gene.
-Diseases associated with IL16 include whipple disease and viral meningitis.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include cytokine activity.
+Diseases associated with IL16 include Whipple Disease and Vasomotor Rhinitis.
+Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include cytokine activity.
 An important paralog of this gene is PDZD2.

 Interleukin-16 stimulates a migratory response in CD4+ lymphocytes, monocytes, and eosinophils.
 Primes CD4+ T-cells for IL-2 and IL-15 responsiveness.
 Also induces T-lymphocyte expression of interleukin 2 receptor.
 Ligand for CD4.